3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 * **Input** - The explicit parameters passed into each function.
 The value "N/A" will be used if the function takes no parameters.
 * **Output** - The value which the function returns.
 The value "N/A" will be used if the function is void
 * **Starting Conditions** - Any significant state values that should be set before the start of the test.
-The value "N/A" will be used if there aren't any consequential initial state values.
+The value "N/A" will be used if there are not any consequential initial state values.
 * **Ending Conditions** - Any significant state values that should be present as a result of the method being tested.
-The value "N/A" will be used if there aren't any consequential state values.
+The value "N/A" will be used if there are not any consequential state values.

 #### StartCapture